• Skip to primary navigation

 • Prepare the rambutans.
 Peel and pit the rambutans.
 A ripe rambutan should be easy to peel with your fingers.
 (You might need to make a small cut at the top to get you started.)
 Be very gentle as you carefully remove the thin skin from the fruit.
 It will likely come off in just a few pieces.

-Now use your fingers to dig into the flesh of the rambutan to remove the pit.
+Now use your fingers to dig into the flesh of the rambutan to remove the seed.
 It should very easily slide right out.
-Now use your fingers to dig into the lychee a bit to remove the pit.

 • Mix all of the ingredients.
 Place the rambutans in a cocktail shaker.
 Add the vodka, lime juice, vanilla, ice, and cooled simple syrup.
 Cover and shake fairly vigorously for about 30 seconds.